-Formed in 1987, Big Telly is the longest established professional theatre company in Northern Ireland and is a recognised charity (registration no. XR22007).
-The company receives annual support funding from the Arts Council of Northern Ireland and in-kind support (use of an office) from the local authority, Causeway coast & Glens Borough Council.
+Formed in 1987, Big Telly is the longest established professional theatre company in Northern Ireland and is a recognised charity (NIC102334).
+The company receives annual support funding from the Arts Council of Northern Ireland and in-kind support (use of an office) from the local authority, Causeway Coast & Glens Borough Council.
 Big Telly is an Approved Manager of the Independent Theatre Council (ITC) and operates Equity/ITC contracts for all its productions.

 Big Telly's work is driven by a determination to offer audiences entertainment that surprises, stimulates and ignites the imagination.
 The company’s range and scale of work is unparalleled, with its reputation for innovation built upon distinctive theatre productions which tour nationally and internationally, entrepreneurial projects with unique strategies for engagement, and pioneering work with young and older people.
 Highly audience focused, Big Telly consistently delivers original work which has popular appeal, is action-based and consistently pushes the boundaries of traditional theatre.
 It concentrates on the visual potential of theatre through fusion with other art forms such as dance, music, circus, magic and film to create a unique sense of spectacle.